 Sauerkraut contributes to a healthier heart

-Adding sauerkraut to your diet helps boost heart health.
-As noted, this fermented food contains fiber and probiotics, which promote gut microbial balance.
+Adding sauerkraut to the diet further helps boost heart health.
+The fiber and probiotics promote gut microbial balance.

-According to John Hopkins Medicine, gut bacteria normally release certain chemicals that get absorbed into the bloodstream.
-These chemicals then activate the receptors found in blood vessels, reducing the blood pressure.
-Proper blood pressure control usually leads to a healthy heart and better cardiovascular outcomes.
+Then, the good gut bacteria release certain chemicals that get absorbed into the bloodstream.
+These chemicals activate the receptors found in blood vessels, reducing blood pressure.
+Proper blood pressure control leads to a healthy heart and better cardiovascular outcomes.

 At the same time, the probiotics in sauerkraut improve heart health by suppressing lipid absorption.
-As a result, this significantly reduces the total cholesterol concentration in the serum, positively impacting heart health.
+This reduces the total cholesterol concentration in the serum, positively impacting heart health.

 Sauerkraut helps prevent cancer

-Lacto-fermentation usually produces isothiocyanates, compounds with cancer-fighting properties.
-These substances act by inhibiting the growth of cancerous cells in the body.
-Thus, consuming sauerkraut helps in cancer prevention.
+Lacto-fermentation produces compounds with cancer-fighting properties.
+These chemicals inhibit the growth of cancerous cells in the body.
+This means that consuming sauerkraut can help in cancer prevention.

 Sauerkraut also has a high content of ascorbigen, glucosinolates, and ascorbic acid.
 These compounds help minimize DNA damage and cell mutations.
-On this note, sauerkraut has protective effects against cancer in healthy people.
+Thus, they give sauerkraut its protective effects against cancer.

 Tips for Making and Eating Sauerkraut

-Sauerkraut production should occur at the right fermentation temperature and salt concentration for a better flavor, aroma, nutritional content, texture, and preservability.
+Sauerkraut production should occur at the right fermentation temperature and salt concentration for a better flavor, aroma, texture, and preservability.

-A 2·5% salt concentration produces the best quality sauerkraut.
-It provides optimal conditions for the action of lactic acid bacteria and helps produce safe and flavorful sauerkraut.
+It is advisable to use a 2·5% salt concentration to produce the best quality sauerkraut.
+It guarantees optimal conditions for lactic acid bacteria and helps produce safe and flavorful sauerkraut.

 Precautions and side effects of eating sauerkraut

-In addition, the high sodium content in sauerkraut might have detrimental health effects, especially for people with hypertension and others with conditions requiring low salt intake.
+Beyond this, the high sodium content in sauerkraut might have detrimental health effects.
+It can cause problems for people with hypertension and others with conditions requiring low salt intake.